-Current PhD students seeking travel funding to attend conferences should contact the PhD Program Office.
-Typically, the PhD Program will provide travel support to a student at least once a year while in the program.
-Students will receive the funding as a reimbursement up to a certain amount which means they must follow UW-Madison's e-reimbursement guidelines.
-For example, students are not allowed to use third party booking sites for anything (Expedia, Hotels.com, etc.) and cannot use AirBnB.
-If so, those expenses will not be reimbursed.
-For questions, contact the School's Event Coordinator, Gerald Eggleston eggleston@wisc.edu.
-If you are traveling to present research conducted for your PA or RA position, you should also inquire with your supervisor about whether there are project funds for your travel.
-In addition, the Graduate School provides funding for student travel, as does other entities on campus with which students may be affiliated (e.g., the Institute for Research on Poverty).
-Because the PhD Program has a limited budget, students are asked to explore these other funding options, as well.
-To initiate a request for travel funds from the School, you must submit a travel request form (found in the SSW Doctoral Program Resources Center Box folder) to the PhD Program Coordinator.
+For funding consideration, current PhD students seeking travel funding for conferences should begin by submitting a Travel Funding Request form to the PhD Coordinator.
+Approved funding will be received as a reimbursement, and students must comply with the UW-Madison Expense Reimbursement Policy #320.
+For example, students are not allowed to use third party booking sites (Expedia, Hotels.com, etc.) and cannot use AirBnB.
+For questions, refer to the Expense Reimbursement Policy, or contact the School's Event Coordinator.

+Due to a limited budget, students are asked to explore other funding options as a first step.
+If traveling to present research conducted for a PA or RA position, students should inquire with their faculty supervisor regarding project funds for travel.
+In addition, students should inquire with the Graduate School and entities on campus with which students may be affiliated (e.g., the Institute for Research on Poverty).